luzernyl/Computer-Simulation/README.md

+# Computer Simulation (计算机模拟)

-This repository contains projects done throughout the course Computer Simulation
+This repository contains assignments and projects done throughout the course Computer Simulation